-Adrenergic drugs are a broad class of medications which bind to adrenergic receptors throughout the body.
+Adrenergic drugs are a broad class of medications that bind to adrenergic receptors throughout the body.
 These receptors include: alpha-1, alpha-2, beta-1, beta-2, beta-3.
 Adrenergic drugs will bind directly to one or more of these receptors to induce various physiologic effects.
-There are also drugs which indirectly act at these receptors to induce certain effects.
+Some drugs indirectly act at these receptors to induce certain effects.

 Examples of adrenergic drugs which only bind on alpha-1 receptors are phenylephrine, oxymetazoline.
 Selective alpha-2 receptor drugs include methyl-dopa and clonidine.
 The key beta-1 selective drug is dobutamine.
 Lastly, beta-2 selective drugs are bronchodilators, such as albuterol and salmeterol.

 Adrenergic drugs can also be non-selective and hence bind to a combination of adrenergic receptors.
 Norepinephrine binds to the alpha-1, alpha-2, and beta-1 receptors.
 Dopamine binds to the alpha-1, alpha 2, beta-1 receptors, and also the two dopamine receptors.
 Epinephrine binds to all of the adrenergic receptors.
 These drugs bind to more of the adrenergic receptors when administered at higher doses.

 The following are key non-comprehensive indications of various adrenergic drugs:

 Many of these medications, especially the non-selective ones, are used in critical care and emergency settings.
 They are referred to as vasopressors.
 Side effects depend on the specific agent.
 However, changes in heart rate and blood pressure are the most common side effects.

 Indirect acting adrenergic drugs increase norepinephrine and epinephrine through various mechanisms.
 Hence, their side effect profiles are similar to those seen with vasopressors.